rockysnow7/mlb-transformer/FORMAT.md

 possible player types in a play are `[BATTER]`, `[PITCHER]`, `[CATCHER]`, `[FIELDERS]`, `[RUNNER]`, and `[SCORING_RUNNER]`.

-a movement is a player's name followed by their starting base, `->`, and their ending base. if a player is out, the movement is followed by `[out]`.
+a movement is a player's name followed by their starting base, `->`, and their ending base. if a player is out, the movement is followed by `[out]`. otherwise, the movement is followed by `[in]`.

 below is a table of what information is required for each play type: